Mayfield (Newcastle - NSW)

 Mayfield features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 58.0% of all households, including 20.7% couples with children, 24.2% couples without children, and 11.5% single parent families.
 Non-family households comprise the remaining 42.0%, with lone person households at 34.1% and group households making up 8.0%.
-The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.
+The median household size is 2.2 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households